AZ Roving Notary Logo

 What Platforms Does AZ Roving Notary Use and What Devices Work on Each Platform?

-Our team of notaries are trained and certified to use several platforms, but primarily find that our clients really like using Signix and Secured Signings the best.
+AZ Roving Notary Chooses The Platform That Best Meets Your Signing Requirements.
+Our team of notaries are trained and certified to use several platforms, but primarily find that our clients really like using Pactima and Secured Signings the best.
 These platforms require minimal technical know-how for the signer as well as an easy to use interactive interface.
+Platforms now work across most browsers.
+The signers should be able to set up their browsers to allow cookies, allow screen sharing, allow screen recording, allow camera and microphone.

 Choices to help decide what device?